MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv.md

 ## CSV Field Formatting Examples

 The following sections list examples of how to format different datatypes in CSV files.
-All the examples The following section assume the use of the connector’s default field delimiter settings:
+All the examples The following section assumes the use of the connector’s default field delimiter settings:

 * Value separate: Comma (,)
 * Multivalue separator: Semi-Colon (;)